MikhaD/nixos-config/modules/home-manager/bash/README.md

 ### Extra Lines
 - `bash.extra`: list of extra lines appended to the end of the generated bashrc (after all module content).
 Each item becomes its own line.

+### Completion scripts
+- `bash.completions`: attribute set of completion script paths.
+Each key is the name of the completion script, and the value is the path to the script.
+These scripts get added to `$XDG_DATA_HOME/bash-completion/completions/` and are automatically sourced.

 ## Extra Functionality
 - cd accepts any number of `.`s after `..` to go up additional directories (e.g. `cd ...` goes up 2 directories, `cd ....` goes up 3, etc).
 - using cd to change directory into a dir with a python virtual environment (.venv) will automatically activate the venv.
 Leaving the directory will deactivate it.
 Changing into a subdir of a venv dir will also activate the venv in the parent dir if it was not already active.